softindex/datakernel/examples/promise/README.md

 This is iteration #4
 This is iteration #5
 ```
-In this situation we created a repetitive Promise which continues iterations until Promise.ofException() is triggered:
+In this example we created a repetitive Promise which continues iterations until one of the Promises completes with an
+exception `Promise.ofException(new Exception("Breaking the loop"))`.
 ```java
 Promises.repeat(() -> {
 	System.out.println("This is iteration #" + ++counter);